MicrosoftDocs/power-platform/power-virtual-agents/advanced-bot-framework-composer.md

 >The Bot Framework Emulator cannot be used to test Composer content created for Power Virtual Agents bots.

 ## Troubleshooting
 If you're having trouble publishing your Bot Framework Composer content to Power Virtual Agents, you can use the **See Log** feature in the **Publish** tab in Composer.
 The log will provide a detailed description of the errors encountered during validation.
-Select your bot and then select the caret icon to see the publication history.
+Select your bot and then select the caret icon to see the publish history.

 :::image type="content" source="media/Composer_Troubleshooting/TL_PublishHistory.png" alt-text="Composer Publish - See Log":::

-Selecting the log will bring up the list of warnings and errors that were encountered during the publication process in Composer, along with suggestions on how to fix the errors:
+Selecting the log will bring up the list of warnings and errors that were encountered during the publish history in Composer, along with suggestions on how to fix the errors:

 :::image type="content" source="media/Composer_Troubleshooting/Tl_PublishError.png" alt-text="Composer Publish - warnings and errors":::